ReadingAndThinking.com

 Honesty, courage, and integrity will have the greatest impact.
 When people think you have good enough qualities, you will have the greatest influence on this mentality.

-The so-called great skill does not work, great wisdom is like ignorance, that is exactly the case.
+The so-called great skill does not work, great wisdom is like ignorance, and that is exactly the case.
 The internal strength is sufficient, and there is no need to play tricks.

 But the heart must pursue and maintain excellent quality because the biggest difference between human beings and other animals is that it is a species with a "heart".
 In other words, the reason for being human is to have a "heart".